precocity/gcp-retail-workshop-2018/airflow/README.md

 >Note: Once you are done with all the exercises, please go through the last Cleanup exercise to review and make sure any running resources are terminated.

 ---
-### Exercise 1: Creating the Airflow Instance with Terraform
+### Lab 1: Creating the Airflow Instance with Terraform

-Expected Time: 5 mins
+Expected Time: 15 mins

 In this section you will configure Terraform and create a service account key for use with Ansible.